battre/autocomplete-attribute-explainer/model/README.md

   the added tokens are designated as synthesized nodes.
 These are nodes that live outside the main hierarchy.
 They don't have to be stored in the model.
   Instead their value can be formatted from their children.
-They are injected into the model at the position of the lowest common ancestore of all children.
+They are injected into the model at the position of the lowest common ancestor of all children.

 `countries/*/*-descriptions.yaml` contains labels for the tokens.